 2. Wicker and other Natural Textures

-The woven shade above the sink was also an early addition.
-It perfectly compliments the baskets under the island and adds warmth to the room.
+The roman shade above the sink was an early addition to our DIY White Kitchen.
+It perfectly complimented the baskets under the island and added warmth to the room.

 3. Add Greenery